-Enter the total number of full time and full time equivalent staff reporting through to the position.
+Enter the total number of full time and full-time equivalent staff reporting through to the position.
 Also identify the number of staff for whom the position has indirect responsibility (contract for service), if applicable.

 Type of Staff Number of Staff

-Full-Time Staff 1 to 4
+Full-Time Staff 0

-Non Full Time Staff (FTE)
+Non-Full Time Staff (FTE) 0

-Contract for Service
+Contract for Service 0

-Total: 1 to 4
+Total: 0

-Full Time Equivalency (FTE) conversions for non full time staff are as follows:
+\ Full Time Equivalency (FTE) conversions for non-full-time staff are as follows: